genepi/imputationserver-tutorial/README.md

 ## Download a single file

-1. If imputation was done, we compress and encrypt your data and send you a random password via mail.
+1. If imputation has finsihed, we compress and encrypt your data and send you a one time password via email.

 2. A zip archive including the results can be downloaded directly from the server by clicking on the filenames in the **Results** tab.